Heads up! Studio closes Dec 22–Jan 2. Last rush orders by Dec 17.

 [fs-toc-omit]How the choice of cork affects wine quality

 When it comes to choosing a cork, there are a lot of options to consider!
 Natural corks, composite corks, synthetic corks, technical corks, Diams, and NomaCorcs all have their own advantages and disadvantages.
-However, it is important to note that corks are only one way to close a wine bottle — screw caps, glass stoppers, and more innovative solutions are also available.
+For many wine lovers, the sensory experience of pulling a cork from a bottle, accompanied by the satisfying 'pop,' is an important and romantic part of enjoying wine.
+Using a corkscrew as the traditional tool for opening cork-sealed wine bottles adds to this tactile ritual.
+However, it is important to note that corks are only one way to close a wine bottle: screw caps, glass stoppers, and more innovative solutions are also available.
 Keep on reading to learn more about these other methods of sealing wine bottles.

 [fs-toc-h3]Screw caps